petershaw/apostrophe-contactmail/README.md

 # apostrophe-contactmail
 Contact form mailer for apostrophe cms

-**Attention: This script is not secure against a script.
-The worst case is that someone spams your inbox.**
+**Attention: This script is not really secure against a script attack.
+The worst case is that someone spams your inbox.** I did a basic token exchange, but nothing, that a script can't do.
+Remember: everything that a browser can do, a script can do, too.

 You have to create a block or a snippet with a email form: